 Skip to main content

-Welsh Government
+Welsh Government EnglishCymraeg

 Study abroad

 Did you know?
-Around 30,000 UK students go abroad to study per year.
-Most of these, 96%, go abroad as part of their UK-based undergraduate degree course. ( HESA, 2017)
+Around 24,000 UK students went abroad to study in 2021-22, as part of their UK-based degree course.
+(HESA, 2023)

 5 reasons to study abroad

-• Learn a language – studying abroad can be one of the best ways to gain valuable language skills and open more doors to a wide range of jobs.
+• Learn a language – studying abroad can be one of the best ways to gain valuable language skills and open more doors to a wide range of jobs

 • Develop your strengths – leaving home to study abroad is an adventure but also a big step.
-Rising to the challenge and overcoming all the obstacles can develop your skills and make you a more adaptable and confident person.
+Rising to the challenge and overcoming all the obstacles can develop your skills and make you a more adaptable and confident person

 Study abroad checklist